Perinatal Depression and Anxiety (PNDA)

 - Check in regularly – other than being a good listener make sure you ask them how they are feeling and validate those feelings

-- Offer to help – contribute more to household chores, offer to watch the baby while they go out with friends, give them time to rest, spend one on one time with their partner
+- Offer to help – contribute more to household chores, offer to watch the baby while they go out with friends, give them time to rest or spend one on one time with their partner

 - Help them get sleep – a good night’s sleep can make the world of difference.
 If they are breast- or chest- feeding baby and are able to express, or if baby is bottle fed, taking over some or all night feedings can make the world of difference